Headphones come in many different designs but fall into four distinct types: over-ear, on-ear, earbuds, and in-ear.

 Noise isolation is a headphones' ability to isolate you from the outside world by blocking or canceling the ambient noise that seeps into your audio.
 For noise isolation, only passive isolation is considered for this comparison as the efficiency of active noise canceling is entirely dependent on the manufacturer.

-Over-Ear headphones are second best at providing passive isolation, being able to block a decent amount of ambient noise without active cancellation.
-On-ear, on the other hand, do not perform as well.
+On-Ear vs Over Ear: Over-Ear headphones are second best at providing passive isolation, being able to block a decent amount of ambient noise without active cancellation.
+On-ear headphones, on the other hand, do not perform as well.
 The typically smaller ear cups rest on the ears and do not always create a great seal.
 They are slightly better than earbuds because they have more surface area but not as good as in-ear or over-ear designs.

 Results: Our test results show that In-ear headphones are the least likely to leak, their size allows the small drivers to be directly placed into the ear canal and also needs less power to achieve the same perceived loudness.
 Not much sound escapes if a good seal is achieved.
 Over-ear headphones, on the other hand, have big drivers that can get quite loud.
-If the seal is not great, they will easily leak a wider range of frequencies than all other headphone types.
+If the seal is not great, they will easily leak a wider range of frequencies than all other types of headphones.
 Leakage is worse with open back variations.
-It is encouraged in the design of the headphones to achieve a better sound stage.
+It is encouraged in the design of the headphones to achieve a better soundstage.

 Earbuds also have small drivers that do not sound loud at a distance.
 Therefore, leakage is not very high.
 On-ear headphones typically have less leakage than over-ear models but leak more than earbuds due to their larger drivers and sometimes poor on-ear seal.